smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-views-and-controllers.md

 ### Views

 The high level interface introduces three different kind of views: text view, image view and button view.
-The views of the currently presented view controller will be used to send `Show` RPCs.
+The views of the currently presented view controller will be responsible to manage the screen.
 Future proposals will add more views to abstract more RPCs.

 #### SDLView